Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

 1. Rebuild nodes.

-   **WARNING:** If doing a CSM software upgrade, then skip this step since the upgrade process does a rolling rebuild with some additional steps.
+   **WARNING:** If doing a CSM software upgrade, then skip this step because the upgrade process does a rolling rebuild with some additional steps.

    > If not doing a CSM software upgrade, then follow the procedure to do a [Rolling Rebuild](../node_management/Rebuild_NCNs.md) of all management nodes.